rollandvass/Terminal-Battle-Simulator/README.md

 ## Contributions

-Feel free to contribute to the game [here](https://github.com/iRxllz/Battle-Simulator) by submitting issues or pull requests.
+Feel free to contribute to the game by submitting issues [here](https://github.com/iRxllz/Battle-Simulator/issues) or create pull requests.
 Your ideas and improvements are welcome!

 ## License